ayowee/MeteorEscape/README.md

 ## Credits

-Meteor Escape is developed and maintained by [Your Name](https://github.com/ayowee).
+Meteor Escape is developed and maintained by [Ayomal Weerasinghe](https://github.com/ayowee).

 ## License